zarf-dev/proposals/0051-v1beta1-schema/README.md

 - [Breaking Change: make components required by default #2059](https://github.com/zarf-dev/zarf/issues/2059)
 - [Use kstatus as the engine behind zarf tools wait-for and .wait.cluster #4077](https://github.com/zarf-dev/zarf/issues/4077)

 Additionally, users often struggle to use data injections.
-Usually, they would be be better served by using a Kubernetes native solution [#3926](https://github.com/zarf-dev/zarf/issues/3926).
+Usually, they would be better served by using a Kubernetes native solution [#3926](https://github.com/zarf-dev/zarf/issues/3926).

 ### Goals